nyameen/Network_Design_Project/Phase5/ReadMe.txt

 		sever.png	- used by the GUI for display

 For Phase 5, we used Python as our programming language.
 The code was run on Python version 3.6 on Mac and Windows.
-The GUI require pillow, if not installed preform a "pip install pillow".
+The GUI requires pillow, if not installed preform a "pip install pillow".
 It also uses tkinter, but this should be included in all recent installations of python.

 2) To run the the program, first make sure any picture you'd like to use (should be JPEG format) is in the directory with the above files.
 A default jpg "spongebob.jpg" is included.